Things To Do

 Signature dishes, delicacies and famous food

-A staple dish made from steamed green bananas, often served with meat or vegetable sauce.
+A staple dish made from steamed and mashed green bananas, often served with a groundnut (peanut) sauce or a meat stew; widely available at local homes and small restaurants.

 Must-Try!